cooklang/spec/README.md

 ```

 ### Comments
-You can add comments up to the end of the line to CookLang text with `--`.
+You can add comments up to the end of the line to Cooklang text with `--`.
 ```
 -- Don't burn the roux!